Skin and Coat Appearance in Healthy Dogs

 Not all dogs have the same kind of coat.
 Dog breeds like Poodles, Shih Tzus, Retrievers, and German Shepherds usually have long, thick coats that go through heavy seasonal shedding.
 Huskies, Malamutes, and Retrievers have outer coats and undercoats that serve as an insulating layer.
 The dog breeds mentioned above are dog breeds that require high coat maintenance.

 While other dog breeds who have short coats like French Bulldogs, Basset Hounds, and Dalmatians have low coat maintenance and shedding wouldn't be seasonal.
 These breeds do not have a notable undercoat, and they usually shed hair at low levels all year round.
+Note: to help control the dog hair in your laundry, you can use FurBall® in your washer and dryer.
+This pet hair remover knocks fur loose and prevents static to keep your laundry fur-free without chemicals!

 The skin is known to be the body's largest organ (both to us and our dogs) and skin cells regenerate and turn over swiftly.
 Your fur-baby's body is covered in hair and it keeps on growing.